toasted-coder/The-Horiseon-Project/README.md

 6. Removed a closing tag from an img.
 7. Added a display hidden element for footer.
 8. Fixed link in header for SOE to the SOE section of page.
+9. Added and overflow element to CSS page.